-Welcome to the National Cancer Institute’s Community Oncology Research Program (NCORP) at The Herbert Irving Comprehensive Cancer Center in Washington Heights.
+Welcome to the National Cancer Institute’s Minority and Underserved Community Oncology Research Program (MU-NCORP) at The Herbert Irving Comprehensive Cancer Center (HICCC) in Washington Heights.

-The purpose of this program is to offer local residents state-of-the-art cancer prevention and access to the latest clinical trials at Columbia University Medical Center and NewYork-Presbyterian Hospital in uptown Manhattan.
+The purpose of the program is to offer local residents state-of-the-art cancer prevention and access to the latest clinical trials at Columbia University Irving Medical Center and NewYork-Presbyterian Hospital in uptown Manhattan.

-One of only 12 programs in the country to serve minority needs, NCORP is part of a new $93 million initiative launched in August 2014 by the National Institutes of Health to ensure that all population groups are represented in cancer research.
+The NCI’s NCORP is part of a $93 million initiative launched in August 2014 by the National Institutes of Health to ensure that all population groups are represented in cancer research.

 What does this mean for patients?